bzminer/bzminer/README.md

     "warthog_verus_hr_target": "[0]", // array, per device, of how much verus hashrate each gpu should accomodate (in hashes, so 10mh would be 10000000)

     "warthog_cache_config": 0, // to better utilize cache, bz can group threads by a cache level. default of 0 will group by L3 cache.
 1 will group by cpu

+    "warthog_gpu_tmp_buff_size": 256.0, //  Size in MB of intermediate buffer to store sha hashes on the cpu from the gpu.
+If this buffer is too small, downloading hashes from the gpu will be done in chunks, which can have a negative impact on performance. default is 256.50.

     "warthog_shaquality_mod ": 0.0, // Percentage to adjust the warthog balancer. positive values can increase sha quality (at the potential expense of verus hr),
                                 // negative values will produce lower quality sha hashes from the gpu, but can keep the cpu more busy, potentially increasing